IAAR-Shanghai/xFinder/README.md

 >>> from xfinder.eval import calc_acc
 >>> calc_acc($PATH_TO_CONFIG)
 ```

+Note: We provide scripts for fine-tuning xFinder in [xfinder_training](./scripts/xfinder_training/).

 ## :sun_with_face: Examples: RegEx vs. xFinder
 We demonstrate instances across four types of questions where RegEx fails to extract or frequently extracts incorrect answers, whereas xFinder accurately extracts the key answers.